Cobalt(II) oxide

 Cobalt(II) oxide is an inorganic compound that has been described as an olive-green or gray solid.
 It is used extensively in the ceramics industry as an additive to create blue-colored glazes and enamels, as well as in the chemical industry for producing cobalt(II) salts.
 A related material is cobalt(II,III) oxide, a black solid with the formula Co_{3}O_{4}.

 Structure and properties

 CoO crystals adopt the periclase (rock salt) structure with a lattice constant of 4.2615 Å.

 It is antiferromagnetic below 289 K.

+CoO has a band gap of 2.5 eV.

 Preparation

 Cobalt(II) oxide is prepared by oxidation of cobalt powder with air or by thermal decomposition of cobalt(II) nitrate or the carbonate.

 Cobalt(II,III) oxide decomposes to cobalt(II) oxide at 950 °C: